Sunrise and Sunset

 Multnomah Falls Hike

-Posted in Compassion International, Friends, Nature, Walks, Weather with tags Area Coordinators, Compassion, Compassion International, Friends, Multnomah Falls, Oregon on July 3, 2009 by Juli Jarvis48
+Posted in Compassion International, Friends, Nature, Walks, Weather with tags , , , , , on July 3, 2009 by Juli Jarvis

 Hiking near the falls — beautiful weather and views